openqda/user-docs/docs/intro.md

 In the sub tab **Codebook** you can manage different codebooks, share, reuse and import codebooks from other people.
 To create an empty codebook for your project, simply enter a name and optionally a description and click the blue "Create" button.

-> :bulb: **Tip:** OpenQDA gives you the option to share your codebooks with other users of the platform.
+> :exclamation: **Please note:** OpenQDA gives you the option to share your codebooks with other users of the platform.
 To do so, click the little checkbox next to "Shared with public" when creating your codebook.
 It will then appear in the **Public Codebooks** section and others can import a copy of it into their projects.
 This will not have any effect on the codebook in *your* project.

 In the sub tab **History** you see a full log of all actions within the project.